 This should be at the top of the list.
 If your coach is constantly nagging you at practice, or during actual ball games, be patient.
 Patience can do lots of things for you.
-It can keep your head in the game, it can maintain your self-confidence and it prevents you from being frustrated.
+It can keep your head in the game, it can maintain your self-confidence, and it prevents you from being frustrated.
 Patience is always a virtue.
-One way or another, you can keep your temper down, preventing you from talking back against your coach.
+One way or another, you can keep your temper down, preventing you from talking back to your coach.
 You can preserve yourself as an individual with proper ethics and values.

 You know how bad your coach is.
 However, you should also bear in mind that he is still the one who should know the best about the game.
 Therefore, you should still listen to his directions.
-In addition, you can also be aware that you are playing the wrong kind of basketball.
+Also, you can also be aware that you are playing the wrong kind of basketball.
 I mean, on the positive side, these types of coaches are not ashamed to make you realize which mistakes you are committing.
 Learn to correct those mistakes and move on.

 3. Do not let his temper get into you.